EternalllZM/rtd-codz/docs/source/server_history.rst

 01/15/18 -

-    • Self added roles implemented are added.
+    • Self added roles implemented.
 The roles at this point are the DLC names.

     • There are no platform roles, it is PC priority with consoles being an afterthought.